kcp288/bobst/README.md

 ```

 ## Production
-This is live at bobstprinter.tech
+This is live at http://bobstprinter.tech.
+Also relevant: https://youtu.be/wABKM73YSrE